Tiki Ti - The Story Behind the Pin

 Vintage Tiki Ti Look - photo from Pinterest

-The owner, Mike Senior, was nice enough to let me sell a limited run of 100 of these fun tiki pins, so get one while they are available; once they are gone – they are gone.
+The owner, Mike Senior, was nice enough to let me sell a limited run of 100 of these fun tiki pins, (now SOLD OUT) so get one while they are available; once they are gone – they are gone.
 And please do yourself a favor and visit the Tiki Ti whenever you are in Los Angeles –and bring cash because it’s cash only!

 Inside the Tiki Ti - where all the magic happens.